 What exams will I take?

 - Written Essay The written essay measures your ability to write effectively.
 You will be given 45 minutes to respond to a computerized writing prompt.
-The test begins timing when you begin writing.

 How long does the test take?